solarus-games/children-of-solarus/readme.txt

 3.2  Change the install directory
 ---------------------------------

-You may want to install zsdx in another directory (e.g. so that no root access is necessary).
+You may want to install Children of Solarus in another directory (e.g. so that no root access is necessary).
 You can specify this directory as a parameter of cmake: